la2050/archive/_projects/2015/richstone-healing-wellness-center.md

     to meet the unique needs of our target population.
 Fees for services will be negotiated on a case-by-case basis dependent upon the scope of services provided.
-  'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >-
-    Total startup costs for the first year are estimated at $1,557,097, which includes the construction of the Healing and Wellness facility.
-We are currently pursuing support from several foundations and launching a strategic capital campaign to help cover the additional costs associated with the project.
-  'Please include a detailed budget of how you will use $100,000 to implement this project.': "Administrative & Program Staff $895,779\r\nBuilding Construction $500,000\r\nSupplies & Materials $13,500\r\nFurnishings & Technology $63,000\r\nStaff Development/Training $14,000\r\nOperating Costs (insurance, utilities, etc) $70,818"
   How do you plan to scale the success of your proposal?: >-
     When the project is successful and sustainable, we will explore the possibility of expanding services and/or replicating the project's programs